Learning how to create a capsule wardrobe will reduce tons of waste in your closet!

-The term, “capsule wardrobe” is commonly used in the fashion media; but what does it really mean?
+The term, “capsule wardrobe” is commonly used in the fashion media.
+But what does it really mean?

 The capsule wardrobe concept was popularised in the States by designer Donna Karan in 1985, when she released her “7 Easy Pieces” collection.
 This showed eight models dressed only in bodysuits and black tights strutting down the runway.
-The models then began to add items of clothing such as wrap-skirts, trousers, and dresses, to demonstrate her interchangeable style of dressing.
+The models then began to add items of clothing such as wrap-skirts, trousers, and dresses, to demonstrate this easy, interchangeable style of dressing.

 Since then, several TV shows, including Trinny and Susannah’s ‘What Not to Wear’ and Gok’s Fashion Fix have highlighted how a capsule wardrobe is an especially important tool for those who are trying to save the environment, wardrobe space – and money!